jscoq/jscoq/README.md

 Try it: <https://x80.org/rhino-coq/> !

-**A note about the code**

-The code is a mess, given my low Javascript/Coq internals knowledge and the experimental nature of the project.
-We will improve it; please don't submit code-cleanup issues for now.

-The basic Coq toplevel is a minimal modification of the [js\_of\_ocaml](http://ocsigen.org/js_of_ocaml/) one, but it will sure evolve to an IDE tailored to Coq.
+The basic Coq toplevel is a minimal modification of the [js\_of\_ocaml](http://ocsigen.org/js_of_ocaml/) one, but the plan is to evolve to an IDE more tailored to Coq.

+## Reporting Bugs ##

+Please feel free to use the issue tracker.
+Please include your browser/OS/user-agent and command line options.

+For now the code is a mess as we have focused so far on getting the thing running.
+IMHO, pull requests still don't make sense until we clean it up.
+We are working on it now, it will happen soon.

 ## What is broken ##